-A. Appointments.
-The mayor and each member of the city council may appoint one member to a position on each City board, committee or commission, and the remaining membership positions shall be appointed by the mayor and approved by a majority of the city council, including the three alternates.
-To be qualified for appointment, the member shall be a qualified elector of the City, shall be domiciled in the City for at least sixty (60) days immediately preceding their appointment, and shall continue to reside in the City for the duration of his or her tenure, unless otherwise provided by ordinance.
+- A. Appointments.
+Unless otherwise provided by ordinance or resolution of the city council, the mayor and each member of the city council may appoint one member to a position on each City board, committee or commission, and the remaining membership positions on such board, committee or commission shall be appointed by the mayor and approved by a majority of the city council.
+To be qualified for appointment, the member shall be a qualified elector of the City, shall be domiciled in the City for at least one year immediately preceding their appointment, and shall continue to reside in the City for the duration of his or her tenure, unless otherwise provided by ordinance.
 The city council, for good cause, may waive the requirement of residency for one year prior to appointment, in individual cases.
-The council shall endeavor to appoint commissioners with sufficient expertise to carry out the purposes of the board, commission or committee, and may provide for expertise qualifications for each membership position, in lieu of appointment by individual council members, in which case the positions shall be filled by appointed by mayor and approved by the council.
+The council shall endeavor to appoint commissioners with sufficient expertise to carry out the purposes of the board, commission or committee, and may provide for expertise qualifications for each membership position, in lieu of appointment by individual council members, in which case the positions shall be filled by appointed by mayor and approved by the council. - B. Notice.

-B. Notice.
 Notice of the availability of a position for appointment or to fill a vacancy shall be subject to the provisions of Government Code Sections 54970-54974 ("Maddy Act") and posted in the Designated Locations pursuant to Section 308 of this Charter, as well as on the City's official website.
 The city clerk may also utilize other technological means available to disseminate information to the public.
-The city council may, by resolution, adopt additional procedures to receive and consider applicants for City advisory boards, committees and commissions and may waive the filing of applications when it deems appropriate.
+The city council may, by resolution, adopt additional procedures to receive and consider applicants for City advisory boards, committees and commissions and may waive the filing of applications when it deems appropriate. - C. Terms.

-C. Terms.
 The members presently serving on the City's appointive boards, committees, and commissions on the effective date of this Charter shall continue in their positions until the termination of their current terms, and succeeding members shall serve for a term of two (2) years, unless otherwise provided by ordinance or resolution of the city council, and until their respective successors are appointed and qualified.

 Unless a vacancy occurs, the organizational meeting to fill the positions shall be at the same time as filling the position of mayor pro tempore in Section 302(C) of this Charter.